Redskins cheerleaders felt forced to escort, entertain men during Costa Rica trip, report says

 The cheerleaders weren’t paid anything aside from cost of the trip, meals and lodging, the Redskins organization told the Times.

-Jojokian didn’t make the trip with the cheerleaders, but said the team’s senior vice president of operations, Lon Rosenberg, and president of business operations, Dennis Greene, accompanied the women, making the employees feel like the franchise was “condoning” the trip, they said.
+Jojokian didn’t make the trip with the cheerleaders, but said the team’s senior vice president of operations, Lon Rosenberg, and the president of business operations, Dennis Greene, accompanied the women, making the employees feel like the franchise was “condoning” the trip, they said.
 The women were reportedly encouraged to drink and flirt with the men.

 NFL CHEERLEADERS SUBJECT TO STRICT RULES ON WEIGHT, SHAVING, AND SWEATPANTS, REPORT SAYS